RobinsAviary/DeadfishInterpreter/README.md

 It supports ``.df`` and ``.txt`` files being dragged into it/specified as well as a terminal mode when the application is directly opened.

-## Command Line Parameters
-All command line parameters begin with ``-``

-I may add these back, we'll see.

 ## Building
 This interpreter exists entirely within a source code file and a single library, so building should be trivial with any program.